 Tuberous sclerosis typically presents in the first decade of life and has a reported incidence of 1:6000-12000 1 with intracranial involvement in the vast majority of patients, mainly cortical tubers or subependymal nodules.

 The majority of cases of tuberous sclerosis (approximately 2/3's) are sporadic, and an autosomal dominant inheritance pattern has been demonstrated in the remainder 4.

 There is significant variation in the presentation of tuberous sclerosis, dependent on the distribution and burden of hamartomata throughout the body.

 Cortical tubers may be epileptogenic foci, presenting with partial seizures or infantile spasms.
 Cortical tubers may also contribute to cognitive defects or autistic/neurobehavioural traits in some patients 1.
 These symptoms were part of the original Vogt triad, and cortical tubers remain one of the major features in the diagnostic criteria for TS 5.
 There is an association with worse neurological outcome with a greater burden of cortical tubers 6.

-Cortical tubers are areas of distorted cortical architecture with abnormal cells, also involving the underlying white matter.
+Tubers represent cortical glioneuronal hamartomas, and consist of focal distortions in cellular organization and morphology which extend into the underlying (subcortical) white matter.
 Distinguishing these cortical tubers from focal cortical dysplasia can be difficult, often relying on ancillary findings and immunophenotyping.

 Calcification can occur in tubers, but is more commonly present in subependymal nodules.
 Central cystic degeneration can also occur 1.